ankitghosh1809/python-number-guessing-game/README.md

 ## Purpose

 This project is created for:
-- Practicing Python fundamentals
+- Learning Python basics
-- Academic and lab assignments
+- Understanding random number generation
-- Beginners learning command-line applications
+- Practicing loops and conditionals
-- Building a basic programming portfolio
+- Beginner-level project for GitHub portfolio

 ---